paddysplace/paddysblog-v3/_drafts/i-ve-tried-nothing-and-i-m-all-out-of-ideas.md

 In an online world where everybody wants to be the best, earn the most.
 Get the most likes, page views, comments.
 Be noticed.
 I guess doing something for the self satisfaction feels a little strange.

-But maybe that's just me.
+But maybe, that's just me.

 Oh.
 So what have I learnt?